udacity/create-your-own-adventure/english/animal/animal.md

 We are stepping to the verge of eating each other, human flesh oh what does it taste.
 I've heard that it tastes like pork...

+I have also heard that human flesh tastes like chicken.
+I wonder which it is?
+I wonder if I will get the chance to find out for myself?

 OMG WHAT SHOULD I DO??
 I NEED HELP...

 I wonder what the cat would do if I gave it a hot dog.
 I know what I would do.

 I'd eat it.
 Yup, I know it sounds disgusting but a dog is a dog and a cat is a cat.
 You know what I mean?